CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

 ### **Task 2: Update Passwords for the new users**

-Here, we will use Azure Cloud Shell to run a script that will change the passwords for the users created, as user needs to reset password after registering to AADDS.
+Here, we will use Azure Cloud Shell to run a script that will change the passwords for the users created, as the user needs to reset the password after registering to AADDS.

-1. In Azure portal, click on the **Cloud Shell** icon.
+1. In the Azure portal, click on the **Cloud Shell** icon.

    ![ws name.](media/a105.png)